+Note: when the maximum grant amount is not requested by the applicant(s), a proportional rate will be applied.
+The grant in Phase I will be 2/3 of the total estimated budget and the 1/3 remaining amount for Phase II.

 4.4.
 Payments to the coordinator — Distribution to the beneficiaries

 The payments are made to the coordinator; the beneficiaries are NOT paid individually.